Bennyboy1010/Bens-macropad/README.md

 Macro pad for MSFS2024 and other games.

 Ignore the code pls.
-Its takeing me a long time to figure out how to code and with the time restrictions I wont be able to finish it in time.
+Its taking me a long time to figure out how to code and with the time restrictions I wont be able to finish it in time.

 BOM